morganstanley/testplan/doc/en/drivers_basic.rst

     * Testplan can automatically schedule drivers based on the dependencies.

-Users can choose whether to specifiy driver dependencies explicitly with the dependency argument.
-If dependency is not set, the dependencies between drivers will be interpreted as following: any driver in the environment list passed to MultiTest is allowed to depend on any other driver appearing earlier than itself in the list.
-With the dependency argument being used, Testplan could possibly schedule more drivers to start simultaneously, to reduce the overall test running time.
+Users can choose whether to specifiy driver dependencies explicitly with the dependencies argument.
+If dependencies is not set, the dependencies between drivers will be interpreted as following: any driver in the environment list passed to MultiTest is allowed to depend on any other driver appearing earlier than itself in the list.
+With the dependencies argument being used, Testplan could possibly schedule more drivers to start simultaneously, to reduce the overall test running time.